RULE 1: MEMBERSHIP

 Delegates and alternates of both undergraduate and alumni chapters must have been active members of said active or alumni chapter within the period of ninety (90) days preceding the Grand Chapter, shall hold credentials executed by the presiding officer and recording officers of the chapter represented and giving authority for such representation, and must be recorded on said chapter’s most recently filed annual or semi-annual report.
 No delegate or alternate to the Grand Chapter shall represent more than one chapter.
-An undergraduate is ineligible to be the delegate or alternate of an alumni chapter and an alumnus is ineligible to be the delegate or alternate of an undergraduate chapter except in situations of a senior graduating within ninety (90) days preceding the Grand Chapter.
+An undergraduate is ineligible to be the delegate or alternate of an alumni chapter and an alumnus is ineligible to be the delegate or alternate of an undergraduate chapter except, in the latter case, in situations of a senior graduating within ninety (90) days preceding the Grand Chapter.
 [ECR 4.08-1]

 RULE 3: CREDENTIALS COMMITTEE